-Nottingham Goose Fair returns from Wednesday 30 September to Sunday 4 October 2015 to thrill and delight city residents and visitors.
+Nottingham Goose Fair thrills and delights city residents and visitors.

 Forest Recreation Ground, Gregory Boulevard, Nottingham.
 NG7 6HB.
 Get directions to the Forest Recreation Ground.
 Please note, cycle parking will not be available at the Forest Recreation Ground for this event, so we don't recommend cycling to the event.